 Preventing urinary tract infection (UTI)

-For cleanliness and hygiene of the urino-genital tract, follow this advice:
+For cleanliness and hygiene of the urino-genital track, follow this advice:

 Super-nutrition to balance hormones naturally